Security-Onion-Solutions/securityonion/README.md

 ### Changes:

-- Alpha 2 is here!!
-Check out the [Hybrid Hunter Quick Start Guide](https://github.com/Security-Onion-Solutions/securityonion-saltstack/wiki/Hybrid-Hunter-Quick-Start-Guide).
+- Alpha 2 is here!
 - Suricata 4.1.5.
 - Bro/Zeek 2.6.4.
 - TheHive 3.4.0 (Includes ES 6.8.3 for TheHive only).